caltechlibrary/newt/newt-presentation.md

 ### ... but first some context

-# LAMP, its legacy, complexity
+# LAMP, a legacy of complexity

 App            Languages         Supporting services
 ---------      ---------         -------------------